freedge/gomeme/README.md

 3. ensure the server name in the certificate can be resolved (possibly, add it in etc/hosts)
 4. from the certs folder, run ```c_rehash .``` (so that curl will be able to use --capath, though it does not seem mandatory)

-SSL_CERT_DIR usually can be a column separated list of folders, but go (https://github.com/golang/go/issues/35325) consider it as a single folder.
+SSL_CERT_DIR usually can be a column separated list of folders, but go (https://github.com/golang/go/issues/35325) considers it as a single folder.
 GOMEME_CERT_DIR environment variable can be used as an alternative to SSL_CERT_DIR (to avoid breaking other tools).